rijksuniversiteit-groningen/docker-cds/docs/source/visualization/rugplot/scatterplots.rst

-or by adding the link in the previous command to the JSON template that will be created in the second step to create the histogram.
+or by adding the link in the previous command to the JSON template that will be created in the second step to create the scatter plot.

 Creating a scatter plot using the ``rugplot`` container
 *******************************************************